Baby Formula Ingredients: The Definitive Guide to What to Look For and What to Avoid

 Extra ingredients

 Some formulas have rice starch added, intended to help babies who are prone to reflux keep formulas down.
 Other formulas have been specifically made for premature and low birth weight babies, incorporating extra calories and nutrients to support catch-up growth.
 Some formulas are enhanced with extra ingredients such as the omega 3 fats docosahexaenoic acid (DHA) and arachidonic acid (ARA), which are found in breast milk and fatty foods.
 Research indicates that DHA and ARA can help with normal brain and vision development in babies, but other studies have found no significant impact at this age.
 Additionally, some baby formulas contain prebiotics and probiotics, but this is not required by the FDA.
 While these compounds have the potential to support digestion, immunity, and a healthy gut in general, research is ongoing around whether adding them to baby formulas is beneficial.
+Else Nutrition's Baby Super Cereal provides essential nutrients in a simple, easy-to-digest form.

 Expiration date